 - 1-1/2 teaspoons baking powder

 - 1 egg, lightly beaten

 - Maple syrup

 - In a small bowl, combine cornmeal and buttermilk; let stand for 10 minutes.

-- Meanwhile, in a large skillet over medium heat, cook sausage until no longer pink; drain on paper towels.
-Arrange eight links in a spoke-like pattern in a greased 9-in. deep-dish pie plate.
+- Meanwhile, in a 9-in. cast-iron skillet over medium heat, cook sausage until no longer pink; drain on paper towels.
+Arrange eight links in a spoke-like pattern in same skillet or a greased 9-in. deep-dish pie plate.
 Cut remaining links in half; place between whole sausages.

 - Stir egg and vanilla into cornmeal mixture; add to dry ingredients and stir just until blended.
 Pour batter over sausages.

-- Bake at 400° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 400° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
 Serve warm with syrup.
-Yield: 6 servings.

 The flavour of the breakfast sausage is lost in the overwhelming presence of cornbread.